papivot/pace-docs/PKS Workload Deployment using Helm.md

 - A working K8s cluster with admin access.

-## Deployment of Helm
+## Helm Deployment

 To deploy the CLI, use brew on Mac

 > `brew install kubernetes-helm`

-Helm has a client server model where the server component - **tiller** -  runs on the Kubernetes cluster where helm targets the deployment.
+Helm has a client server model where the server component - **Tiller** -  runs on the Kubernetes cluster where helm targets the deployment.
 Helm uses the kubeconfig file to connect to the server component running on the K8s cluster.

 > `helm version`